XGVela/XGVela/doc/XGVela LFN Entry Proposal/README.txt

 5. Do not delete any files from the folder.
 6. I will incorporate updates and contributions into a master document and maintain version control.

-Lets discuss on our Friday call.

-This email has been turned into a README and placed in the document folder for reference.

 Best,
 -Louis